Convergence of nonlocal geometric flows to anisotropic mean curvature motion: Preliminaries about curvature functionals

-We next observe that in \eqref{eq:est-reg-hyp} the second integral takes into account the ``tails'' of the kernel $K$, while the first one is related to the second fundamental form of $\Sigma$: indeed, we can choose $\lambda$ in \eqref{ftre} as $2\vass{\nabla^2 f(0)}$.
-We will prove in the sequel that, under our standing assumptions, the second term is negligible in the large scale limit. \end{rmk}
+We next observe that in \eqref{eq:est-reg-hyp} the second integral takes into account the ``tails'' of the kernel $K$, while the first one is related to the second fundamental form of $\Sigma$.
+We will prove in the sequel that, under our standing assumptions, the second term is negligible in the large scale limit. \end{remark}

 The next lemma collects two fundamental properties of $H_K$.
 We omit the proofs, which can derived easily from the definition of $H_K$.

 \begin{lemma} Let $E\subset\Rd$ be an open set such that $H_K(E,x)$ is finite for some $x\in\partial E$. \begin{enumerate} \item For any $h\in \Rd$ and any orthogonal matrix $R$, if $T(y):= Ry + h$, then